magicstickuk/multisite-post-duplicator/README.md

 == Changelog ==

 = 1.1.1 =
-* Fixed issue with Linked posts not looking at the 'ignore most meta keys' setting.
+* Fixed issue with linked posts not looking at the 'ignore most meta keys' setting.
 * Improved efficiency of core duplication function.
-* Queries to our 'Linked Duplications' table are now correctly wrapped in wpdb::prepare() to protect from injection hacks.
+* Queries to our 'Linked Duplications' db table are now correctly wrapped in wpdb::prepare() to protect from injection hacks.
+* Fixed issue where networks with more than 100 sites wouldn't have some sites not listed in thier controls (for installs > 4.6)
+* Fixed issue where other plugin's meta data (that are using the 'save_post' action) might be missed during the duplication
+* General performanace improvements

 = 1.1 =
 * NEW: Create a link to an existing post!